dannylee1020/openpo/docs/index.md

 - 🎯 **Fine-tuning Ready**: Structured data output ready for immediate model fine-tuning

+## How OpenPO Works
+1. Make requests to any model on Hugging Face and OpenRouter.
+2. OpenPO generates two different responses for user feedback, building preference dataset.
+3. The preference dataset is used to finetune models to better cater to user's preference.

 ## What is Preference Optimization?
 Preference Optimization is a method to improve AI models based on human feedback about which outputs are better.
 Think of it as having a cooking show where judges taste two dishes and pick the better one - over time, the chef (AI model) learns what people prefer and gets better at cooking.
 By collecting preference data from humans and fine-tuning the model, models become better at capturing nuanced judgements and better align its output with what humans find desirable.

-### How It Works

-1. The AI model generates multiple responses
-2. Humans compare these responses and pick the better one
-3. The model learns from these preferences to generate better responses in the future

 ### Why It Matters
 It helps models:

 - Personalize to user's preference
-- Be more helpful and relevant
-- Follow instructions better
+- Improve overall performance of models
 - Generate safer and more appropriate responses